4. COMPLETE: Do It Today

 What is an advance directive?

-An advance directive is a document that people complete in advance that
+An advance directive is a document that an individual completes in advance

-indicates the kind of care they would want if they were to be in an accident
+that indicates the kind of care they would want if they were to be in

-or become seriously ill.
-An advance directive allows you to name a decision
+an accident or become seriously ill.
+In addition, an advance directive

-maker in the event that you can’t speak for yourself.
+decisions on their behalf in the event that they can’t speak for yourself.

 Preparing Your advance directive